Hipples/CS504-Project-Samantha-Hipple/Submission 3/README.md

 <br>
 <br>

-### Research Links:
+### Research Links
 https://www.guru99.com/test-driven-development.html
 https://realpython.com/python-testing/

 <br>
 <br>

-### Research Notes:
+### Research Notes
 >To have a complete set of manual tests, all you need to do is make a list of all the features your application has, the different types of input it can accept, and the expected results.
-Now, every time you make a change to your code, you need to go through every single item on that list and check it [source](https://realpython.com/python-testing/).
+Now, every time you make a change to your code, you need to go through every single item on that list and check it ([source])(https://realpython.com/python-testing/).

 **Tic Tac Toe v2.0 Features:**